-In our inaugural year, we engaged with fellow South Asian Americans to successfully flip two seats in the CA-Congress to blue
+In our inaugural year, we engaged with fellow South Asian Americans to successfully flip two seats in the CA-Congress from red to blue.

-For the 2018 midterm election, we had a modest goal: to help flip the House of Representatives from Republican to Democratic.
-We identified three Republican-held House seats in California’s Central Valley (CA-10, CA-21 and CA-22) and decided to support the Democratic candidates in those races: Josh Harder, TJ Cox and Andrew Janz
+For the 2018 midterm election, They See Blue had a modest goal: to help flip the House of Representatives from red to blue.
+We identified three Republican-held House seats in California’s Central Valley (CA-10, CA-21 and CA-22) and decided to support the Democratic candidates in those races: Josh Harder, TJ Cox and Andrew Janz.

-Over the next three months, we executed a detailed plan to flip these seats, including fundraisers and get-out-the-vote (GOTV) efforts such as canvassing, voter registration, phone banking, mailing flyers, text banking and radio spots.
-We realized that our voter engagement efforts were much more successful with fellow Desis, since we could establish instant rapport based on our shared background and cultural identity.
+Over the next three months, They See Blue executed a detailed plan to flip these seats, including fundraising, Get Out The Vote efforts such as canvassing, phone banking, text banking, and voter registration, and paid media such as mailing flyers, and radio spots.
+They See Blue realized that our voter engagement efforts were much more successful with fellow South Asians, because of the established instant rapport due to shared background and cultural identity.
 This “secret sauce” really helped us maximize our results in voter awareness and engagement.

-As the word spread about our group and our unique approach, our mission began to resonate with the Desi community in the Bay Area.
-We grew to over 200 members and reached out to thousands of Desi voters in Central Valley.
-Our efforts bore fruit: two of the three candidates we supported (Josh Harder and TJ Cox) won by narrow margins.
-The third candidate who didn’t win (Andrew Janz, running against Devin Nunes) narrowed the gap by 30 percentage points vs. the previous election (5% vs. 35%).
-We had to be patient: the CA-21 race was called nearly a month after the election and TJ Cox came from behind to win by only 862 votes!
+As the word spread about our group and our unique approach, our mission began to resonate with the South Asian community in the Bay Area, CA. We grew to over 200 members and reached out to thousands of South Asian voters in Central Valley, CA. Our efforts bore fruit: Josh Harder and TJ Cox won by narrow margins.
+The third candidate, Andrew Janz, running against Devin Nunes narrowed the gap by 30 percentage points, a significant difference from the previous election (5% vs. 35%).
+The CA-21 race was called nearly a month after the election and TJ Cox came from behind to win by only 862 votes!

-Our efforts were recognized by all the three candidates we supported (including two newly elected Congressmen!) and they sent us personal videos expressing appreciation for our work to get them elected.
+Our efforts were recognized by all the three candidates we supported, and they sent us personal videos expressing appreciation for our work to get them elected.
 You can find the videos here.
 We were heartened and energized by our success in the 2018 election.
-In 2020, we are scaling our Desi-to-Desi outreach model to the national level!
+In 2020, we are scaling our South Asian-to-South Asian outreach model to the national level!